slackish/qrplay/docs/qr.md

 encrypted parts
 ---------------
-Mainly the program, gzip and  XOR'd by OTP pass(in that order).
+Mainly the program, gzip and  XOR'd by OTP (in that order).